shr0m/StoreStash/README.md

 ![Program Demo](./1.png)

 StoreStash is a stock management solution which incorporates stock logging and assignment.
 The software allows users to view stock amounts, assign items to users and update stock amounts during delivery.
+StoreStash has been designed specifically for use within the RAF Air Cadets (UK RAFAC).

 ## Features
 StoreStash includes several quality-of-life features such as: